SaileshBasnet/Cyclist_CaseStudy/README.md

 ## Stage 2: Prepare

-For this analysis, we are using the Cyclistics historical trip data [link](https://divvy-tripdata.s3.amazonaws.com/index.html) from 2023 January(202212-divvy-tripdata.zip) to 2023 December(202311-divvy-tripdata.zip).
+For this analysis, we are using the Cyclistics historical trip data [link to dataset](https://divvy-tripdata.s3.amazonaws.com/index.html) from 2023 January(202212-divvy-tripdata.zip) to 2023 December(202311-divvy-tripdata.zip).
 To organize the files, we move the files in folder named as ‘Divvy_TripData_2023’.

 And, we extract all files under the above folder.
 Then, the files were organized and renamed for easier handling:
 -	202301-divvy-tripdata.csv – 2023_Jan_ride